skuep/Munin-Plugins/README.md

 Access Point Statistics
 -----------------------
-This plugin uses iw <if> station dump to generate statistics of clients connected to the wireless adapter in AP mode.
+This plugin uses iw <if> station dump to generate statistics of clients connected to the wireless adapter in AP (e.g. with hostapd) mode.

 See the script file for more details.